-It started with one man’s prophetic vision of where the world was headed and what was needed for a whole generation to move towards a better future – a future where intercultural communication, an understanding of diversity and a sense of kinship to all mankind were crucial for peace, prosperity and progress.
-Lars Magnusson made it his life’s mission to prepare young students for that future and came up with a revolutionary idea, something no company had done before on a large scale: he organised a trip for young learners to explore the world without their parents, to grow as human beings, learn languages and become citizens of the world.
+It all began in 1958 with one man’s prophetic vision of where the world was headed and what was necessary to improve the future for the next generations.
+A future in which good communication, an understanding of diversity, and a sense of connection to all of humanity was crucial for peace, prosperity and progress.
+Lars Magnusson made it his life’s mission to prepare young students for the future.
+He came up with a revolutionary idea, something no company had ever done before on a large scale.
+He decided to organize a trip for young students to explore the world without their parents, to grow as people, learn a language – and become citizens of the world.

-That first trip took a small group of Swedish youths to Mattsee in Austria to enjoy a few summer weeks together and practice their German.
-It was such a great success that the next year over 600 students travelled to England, and the numbers quickly grew to over 2,000 students per year.
-That quick growth allowed us to expand into new areas over the years.
+The first language trip took a small group of Swedish youth to Mattsee, Austria.
+Together, they enjoyed a few summertime weeks and practiced their German.
+The trip was a success and the next year, over 600 students traveled to England.
+Soon, over 2,000 students were going on language trips with STS every year.
+The rapid growth allowed us to expand our selection to new areas over the years.

-Today we focus solely on our core programmes: language travel and high school exchanges.
-We do this because we believe they are the things that can most significantly benefit young learners.
-It is our greatest conviction that experience-based learning is the best way to grow, to mature, to be challenged and to gain a sense of self.
+STS is a second-generation family-owned company and today, we are focusing on our core programs: language trips and high school exchanges.
+We believe that these are the programs that can offer the most advantages to young people today.
+We believe that experience-based learning is the best way to grow, mature, be challenged, and improve self-confidence.

-In our 62 years of history we’ve gone through a lot of changes and a lot of growth.
-We’ve evolved with the times and adapted our products to an ever more connected world.
-Here are some of the most significant milestones in the history of STS.
+In our 65 years, we have carried out several changes and a lot of growth.
+We have evolved with time and adapted our products and services to an increasingly international world.
+Here are some of the most important milestones in STS’ history.